k0emt/fedora-workstation-ansible/README.md

 This project contains ansible resources for setting up a new Fedora workstation.

-Roles that will be created include: power user, developer, and AI researcher.
+Roles that will be created include: ai_researcher, database_engineer, developer, git_user, power_user

 ## Project Structure